-BI-346 General Epistles
+BI-346 General Epistles and Revelation

-A study of the General Epistles with an emphasis on the exegetical and expositional analysis of Hebrews, James, 1 and 2 Peter, 1, 2, and 3 John, and Jude.
-Emphasis is placed on proper application to life and ministry.
+A study of the General Epistles with an emphasis on the exegetical and expositional analysis of Hebrews, James, 1 and 2 Peter, 1, 2, and 3 John, and Jude and their importance on the growth of the believer.
+In addition, a review of important aspects in the book of Revelation will be analyzed.